Advertiser Disclosure

 10 Habits of Self-Made Millionaires That Could Make You Rich

 If you weren’t born rich but you dream of getting there someday, good news: Dreams do come true.
-According to “The Millionaire Next Door,” an enduring 1996 bestseller that continues to be updated today, 80% to 85% of millionaires are self-made.
+According to “The Millionaire Next Door,” an enduring 1996 bestseller that has been updated since — the latest edition was released in 2016 — 80% to 85% of millionaires are self-made.

 About 2.5 million Americans became millionaires in 2022, according to Credit Suisse.
 If 80% to 85% were self-made, that means around 2 million to 2.1 million people earned their second comma last year alone through hard work, cautious risk, stick-to-itiveness and luck — but not inheritance.